jgscott/learnR/rxntime/rxntime.md

     ##      0.0      1.0      0.1      1.1
     ## 491.4229 559.3271 521.9979 629.0208

-A reasonable question is: why er with the extra complexity of main effects and interactions if all we're doing is computing the group-wise means for all four combinations of the two variables?
+A reasonable question is: why bother with the extra complexity of main effects and interactions if all we're doing is computing the group-wise means for all four combinations of the two variables?